 In September 2015, the Governor signed Senate Bill No. 415 ("SB 415"), also known as the California Voter Participation Rights Act.
 This Act requires most jurisdictions, including cities, school districts, and other districts, that currently hold elections for governing board members in odd-numbered years to move their elections to even-numbered years.
 SB 415's apparent goal is to increase voter turnout, given that even-numbered year elections generally have higher voter turnout rates than odd-numbered year elections.
-There are 70 jurisdictions in San Mateo County, and as of January 24, we expect 24 of them to hold elections in odd-numbered years, although three more jurisdictions will not change to even-numbered years until 2020 or 2022.
-The San Mateo County Registration & Elections Division anticipates that many of these 24 jurisdictions will move to even-numbered year elections in the near future.
+There are 70 jurisdictions in San Mateo County, and as of January 10, we expect 27 of them to hold elections in odd-numbered years.
+The San Mateo County Registration & Elections Division anticipates that many of these 27 jurisdictions will move to even-numbered year elections in the near future.

-On December 6, 2016, the Governing Board of the Woodside Elementary School District (the "District") approved a resolution pursuant to Section 10404.5 of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
-Notice of the District's requested change was received via email on December 8, 2016.
-The resolution would move the District's next election, currently scheduled for November 2017, to November 2018.
-Current board members up for reelection in 2017 would have their terms extended through the next election in 2018, and board members up for reelection in 2019 will continue through 2020.
-Section 10404.5 requires the Board of Supervisors to act on the request within sixty days.
+On November 17, 2016, the Governing Board of the San Mateo-Foster City School District (the "District") approved a resolution pursuant to Section 1302(b) of the California Elections Code requesting that election dates for future District board elections be moved from odd- to even-numbered years.
+Notice of the District's requested change was submitted to the Board of Supervisors via a letter dated November 18, 2016.
+The resolution would move the District's odd-numbered year elections to even-numbered year elections starting in 2020.
+The election scheduled for November 2021 would be held in November 2020.
+The District would hold its regularly scheduled elections in November 2017 and November 2019 and shorten the terms of all board members serving as of those dates by one year and thereafter the term for each Board member will begin a new four-year cycle starting in November 2020 and November 2022.
+Section 10404.5 requires the Board of Supervisors to act on this request within sixty days.